-The Directors and Management of the Company would consult RHT Capital on all material matters relating to compliance with the Catalist Rules, its listing and quotation of its securities, documents to be released to shareholders and to ensure that such documents are in compliance with the Catalist Rules and proper disclosures made.
+The Directors and Management of the Company would consult RHT Capital on all material matters relating to compliance with the Catalist Rules, listing and quotation of its securities and documents to be released to shareholders, to ensure that such documents are in compliance with the Catalist Rules and proper disclosures are made.

-There is no non-sponsor fee paid by the Company to RHT Capital during the financial year.
+There is no non-sponsor fee paid by the Company to RHT Capital during FY2017.